History of the Philippines: Precolonial period (AD 900 to 1565) – Independent polities

 Also known to a lesser extent as the Pre-Philippines period, is a pre-unification period characterized by many independent states known as polities each with its own history, cultures, chieftains, and governments distinct from each other.
 According to sources from Southern Liang, people from the kingdom of Langkasuka in present-day Thailand were wearing cotton clothes made in Luzon, Philippines as early as 516–520 CE.

 The British Historian Robert Nicholl citing Arab chronicler Al Ya'akubi, had written that on the early years of the 800s, the kingdoms of Muja (then Pagan Brunei) and Mayd (Ma-i) waged war against the Chinese Empire.
 Medieval Indian scholars also referred to the Philippines as "Panyupayana" (The lands surrounded by water).

 By the 1300s, a number of the large coastal settlements had emerged as trading centers, and became the focal point of societal changes.
 This phase of history can be noted for its highly mobile nature, with barangays transforming from being settlements and turning into fleets and vice versa, with the wood constantly re-purposed according to the situation.
 Politics during this era was personality-driven and organization was based on shifting alliances and contested loyalties set in a backdrop of constant inter-polity interactions, both through war and peace.

-Legendary accounts often mention the interaction of early Philippine polities with empire, but there is not much archaeological evidence to definitively support such a relationship.
-Considerable evidence exists, on the other hand, for extensive trade with the empire.
+Legendary accounts often mention the interaction of early Philippine polities with Hindu Majapahit empire, but there is not much archaeological evidence to definitively support such a relationship.
+Considerable evidence exists, on the other hand, for extensive trade with the Srivijaya empire.